untrix/im2latex/README.md

 ### Evaluate Image Match (Optional)
 The above steps will give you corpus BLEU score (testing/bleu2) and edit distance among other metrics.
 If you also want the visual match metric, then execute instructions in the notebook [$REPO_DIR/src/postprocessing/evaluate_images.ipynb](https://github.com/untrix/im2latex/blob/master/src/postprocessing/evaluate_images.ipynb).

+### Running a Trained Model
+We do not provide a graph/code to deploy a model.
+However, we have cobbled together an way to quickly run a model snapshot against a list of images.
+Follow the notebook [src/preprocessing/prepare_inferencing_dataset.ipynb](https://github.com/untrix/im2latex/blob/master/src/preprocessing/prepare_inferencing_dataset.ipynb) to create a special dataset for this purpose and then the notebook [src/tools/visualize.ipynb](https://github.com/untrix/im2latex/blob/master/src/tools/visualize.ipynb) for extracting the predictions (from underlying h5py files).